system-er/Easy-Voxels-GDExtension/README.md

 it uses 16x16x16 chunks and face culling. there are voxels with a single texture or multitexture voxels.
 the tileset is 32x32 + 1 pixel padding = 34x34.
 the gdextension creates a new Node VoxelEngine.
+for build with scons fill godot-cpp version 4.4.1 into directory godot-cpp

 ![Pic1](gdexample/pic1.jpg)